Skip to main content

 Potential Impact

-The vulnerability allows attackers to hijack tool execution within the WeKnora framework, potentially leading to unauthorized disclosure of sensitive prompts and context data, which can contain proprietary or confidential information.
+The vulnerability allows attackers to hijack tool execution within the WeKnora framework, leading to unauthorized access to sensitive system prompts and context, which can contain confidential information.
 This compromises confidentiality significantly.
-The attacker can also execute arbitrary tools with the user's privileges, risking integrity and availability of the system, though these impacts are assessed as lower.
-Organizations relying on WeKnora for document understanding and semantic retrieval may face data leakage, manipulation of LLM workflows, and disruption of services.
-Since the attack requires network access to the MCP server and user interaction, the risk is somewhat mitigated but still notable in environments where MCP servers are exposed or untrusted.
-The medium CVSS score (5.9) reflects this balance of impact and exploitation complexity.
-Failure to patch could lead to targeted attacks against organizations using vulnerable versions, especially those handling sensitive documents or intellectual property.
+The attacker can also manipulate the execution flow, potentially causing integrity issues by executing unintended tools or commands.
+Availability impact is lower but present, as malicious tool execution could disrupt normal operations.
+Organizations relying on WeKnora for document understanding and semantic retrieval may face data breaches, intellectual property theft, and operational disruptions.
+Since the attack requires network access and user interaction, the risk is somewhat contained but still significant in environments where WeKnora is deployed in multi-tenant or exposed network scenarios.

 Mitigation Recommendations